yogeshgajjar/mnist_pca_knn/README.md

 ### Output

 The .py file outputs a text file named **finaloutput.txt** after execution.
 Each line of the output contains a predicted label and a ground truth label, separated by a single space.

+## Dataset

+The dataset can be downloaded from the link : http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz and http://yann.lecun.com/exdb/mnist/train-labels-idx1-ubyte.gz

+- For more description about extracting images and labels from the downloaded file refer http://yann.lecun.com/exdb/mnist/